 On your day trip or a weekend getaway to Brooklyn, don't miss a chance to see the Brooklyn Cyclones play at MCU Park, have a picnic in Prospect Park, wander the gardens at Brooklyn Botanic Garden, and admire masterpieces at the Brooklyn Museum.
 Top it all off with a stop at an outdoor food market to taste diverse foods and mingle with New Yorkers.

 For more ideas on places to visit in one of New York City's coolest boroughs, see our list of the top things to do in Brooklyn.

 1. Brooklyn Bridge

-Drive, bike, or saunter across the Brooklyn Bridge, an iconic New York City landmark connecting Lower Manhattan with Brooklyn Heights.
-Appreciate the massive towers built from limestone, granite, and cement, and the incredible views of the world-famous skyline from various vantage points on the pedestrian walkway.
+Drive, bike, or saunter across the bridge, which connects Lower Manhattan with Brooklyn Heights.
+Appreciate the massive towers built from limestone, granite, and cement and the incredible views of the world-famous skyline from various vantage points on the pedestrian walkway.

 Brooklyn Bridge was the first bridge built across the East River; it took 24 years and opened in 1883.
 It once held the title of the longest suspension bridge in the world, until Japan's Akashi-Kaikyo bridge came along.

 Since this is one of the top attractions in New York City, when you visit during high season, you may be rubbing shoulders with other tourists; go early in the morning or at night for a more relaxing experience.

 Once you reach the Brooklyn side, it's a popular stop for tourists to visit Grimaldi's Pizza for a legendary brick-oven pie.
 Keep in mind the line does get long, but it will be worth the wait.
 You can also explore Brooklyn Bridge Park.